 Raintree Drive Extension

-Before commencing on design for the Raintree Extension, Smith sought the input of the community on their interactions in the Airpark area through surveys and two public meetings on May 9, 2013 and September 25, 2013.
-The artwork for the Raintree Corridor Extension seeks to merge the beauty and change inherent in the light of the desert with the more modern, technological, and streamlined realities of this important commercial area in North Scottsdale.
-Guiding principles of gradient, change, light, and linearity are revealed across five Raintree Drive roundabouts from 73rd to Northsight.
-Each of the roundabouts implement “collaged” groupings of native desert plantings across angled or earth-mounded circular surfaces, while an iconic, vertical sculpture at the Raintree and Hayden roundabout geometrically transforms and lifts 52’ to engage the ever-changing desert light and expansive sky.
+Before commencing on design for the Raintree Extension, Smith sought the input of the community on their interactions in the Airpark area through surveys and public meetings.
+The artwork for the Raintree Drive Extension seeks to merge the beauty and change inherent in the light of the desert with the more modern, technological, and streamlined realities of this important commercial area in north Scottsdale.
+Guiding principles of gradient, change, light, and linearity are revealed by the sculpture and landscaping designed for the intersection at Raintree Boulevard and Hayden Road.
+The iconic, vertical sculpture at the Raintree and Hayden roundabout geometrically transforms as it lifts 52 feet to engage the ever-changing desert light and expansive sky.